JohanABlomqvist/johan-dev-cv/README.md

 ## Frameworks, Media, Libraries & Programs Used

 - Balsamiq - Used to create wireframes.
   - Used this to draw up a basic concept before I got to work on the design, I think the original sketch didnt deviate alot from the final product!
   ![Balsamiq](https://github.com/JohanABlomqvist/johan-dev-cv/blob/ef60a3f80162da6f6854bb0ec3b8a2ff1924229c/assets/images/balsamic.PNG)
 - Git - For version control.
 - Github - To save and store the files for the website.
 - Google Fonts - To import the fonts used on the website.
 Roboto (300) and Lato (300) Alltho I mainly used Roboto for the whole page.
 - Font Awesome - For the iconography on the website.
 (Header navigation links and Footer icons)

-- Formsubmit - To redirect emails when people use the contact me form.
+- [Formsubmit](https://formsubmit.co) - To redirect emails when people use the contact me form.
 - [Pexels.com](https://www.pexels.com) - Used for images on the website.
 - [Pixabay.com](https://pixabay.com) - Pictures for the Portfolio page.

-### Testing Bugs

-- Fixed a bug where I forgot to properly link my css style sheet to all my webpages.
-- Fixed typo in linking HTML pages to eachother causing 404 errors

-### Unfixed bugs
-- No bugs that I know of.
+- [Am I Responsive?](https://ui.dev/amiresponsive) - Used to make the mockup picture for the Readme.

 ## Deployment